 Complete Parts A, C, & D

-Child Legacy - permits transferring the education benefit from the veteran to a dependent child, 25 years old or younger on first day of class; requires certificate of eligibility for federal education benefits, and acceptance at a Texas public college or university.
+Child Legacy - permits transferring the education benefit from the veteran to a dependent child, 25 years old or younger on the first day of class; requires a certificate of eligibility for federal education benefits, and acceptance at a Texas public college or university.
 Select CHILD (LEGACY) at the Hazlewood Act website for further requirements and instructions.

 Complete Parts A to E